 This course aims to consolidate existing language skills and further develop listening, speaking, reading and writing skills as well as general language learning skills.
 The course is also designed to offer insights into cultural aspects of contemporary France and of the French speaking world.

 Intended Learning Outcomes

-understand the main point of many radio or TV programmes on current affairs or topics of personal or professional interest when the delivery is relatively slow and clear. will be achieved by assessments: 1,4understand the description of events, feelings and wishes in personal letters. will be achieved by assessments: 1,2enter unprepared into conversation on topics such as travel and current events.
-Student can deal with most situations likely to arise while travelling in an area where the language is spoken. will be achieved by assessments: 3briefly give reasons and explanations for opinions and plans.
-Student can narrate a story or relate the plot of a book or film and describe their reactions. will be achieved by assessments: 1,2,3write personal letters describing experiences and impressions. will be achieved by assessments: 1,2use French Internet and other authentic sources to collect and use information for essays. will be achieved by assessments: 1reflect on their language learning process and deploy language learning strategies appropriate to their level of competence. will be achieved by assessments: 1
+understand the main point of many radio or TV programmes on current affairs or topics of personal or professional interest when the delivery is relatively slow and clear: 1enter unprepared into conversation on topics such as travel and current events.
+Student can deal with most situations likely to arise while travelling in an area where the language is spoken: 1,2briefly give reasons and explanations for opinions and plans.
+Student can narrate a story or relate the plot of a book or film and describe their reactions: 1write personal letters describing experiences and impressions: 2use French Internet and other authentic sources to collect and use information for essays: 2understand the description of events, feelings and wishes in personal letters: 2

 Description of Module Assessment